pteeson/USBProberV2-PHT/README.txt

                         7 Deprecations still to remove -see below TO DO
 ======= DONE Step III - Restore the function of the Kernel Extensions tab

-!!!!!!
-TO DO 7 Warnings 'AuthorizationExecuteWithPrivileges' is deprecated: first deprecated in OS X 10.7
+=======	TODO Step IV - What's left to do
-    The plan is to re-write and add code to do it the recommended way with an embedded Helper app.
+7 Warnings 'AuthorizationExecuteWithPrivileges' is deprecated: first deprecated in OS X 10.7 The plan is to re-write and add code to do it the recommended way with an embedded Helper app.
-    However these are only related to loading the logging kext.
+However since these are only related to loading the logging kext need to research before proceeding.

-    Need to research before proceeding with the above (a) just what the kext actually does if loaded
+(a) just what the kext actually does if loaded
 (b) is that still supported in El Capitain and the next version of OS X (Safari?)
 (c) what alternatives, preferably from userland without hte need for a kext.